kstlouis/hammerspoon/README.md

 I may have made some changes, but credit for basically all of the core functionalitly here goes to [Andy Williams](https://github.com/nonissue).

 #### Future plans / improvements

+##### iTunes Controller
-- function to re-display "now playing" notification from iTunes (the one that you see when a new song starts playing), to easily see what song you're currently listenining to without serious interruption to workflow
+- hotkey to re-display "now playing" notification from iTunes to easily see what song you're currently listenining to without serious interruption to workflow
+- hotkey to bring up list of favorite itunes playlists and immediately start one (on shuffle, obv)

+##### Misc
 - After launching browser, key command to: close current window > open private-browsing window > make window fullscreen.
-- alternate Kirby Shrug that also takes screenshot of whatever is behind it in the active window
-- Moving fullscreen app to next/previous monitor currently requires pressing key binding twice (once to take out of fullscreen, another to perform move).
-Would like to explore possibility of moving to new monitor while preserving fullscreen state.
-- explore way to change Safari's scroll behavior when pressing spacebar.
-Would prefer 1/2-page scroll instead of a full page (hammerspoon maybe not needed, maybe just terminal)
+- change Safari's scroll behavior when pressing spacebar.
+Would prefer 1/2-page scroll instead of a full page